sedona-thomas/Database-Project/part4.md

     *find new one (deleteing userid from things happens automatically since it is a primary key)

     upon insert into user_code add user to author and contributor if it doesnt exist

+    any time something is connected to a keyword, it is added to the keywords table

 Array: